 Create a workspace that works

 In order to be at your best, you need to ensure you have a workspace that works for you, and this is particularly imperative if you’re likely to be home-based for the foreseeable future, or even permanently.
+Therefore, you will need to know how to optimise your work from home setup.
 Double-check you have all the technology and equipment that you need to work not only efficiently, but comfortably too - your new employer may provide a desk, laptop, chair etc. so enquire before you spend any of your own money.

 Introduce yourself… and again… and again

 Even when you’re meeting people face-to-face, the start of any new job often requires many introductions, so it would figure that if you’re joining a team remotely it may take even longer for yours to become a familiar face.
 On your first day, it’s a good idea to send around an email introducing yourself – if your manager doesn’t get there first!
-It doesn’t need to be too detailed: “Hi, I’m Lucy and I’m the new Commercial Property Associate.
+It doesn’t need to be too detailed: “Hi, I’m Lucy and I’m the new person starting the Solicitor job.
 I’m looking forward to working with you all!”

 Know the team structure